MON - FRI 8AM - 5PM

 Generator placement tips

-a) Forget running the generator in the rain
+Forget running the generator in the rain

 The performance of a device can be greatly impacted by rain, which can also harm internal parts.
 You can choose to purchase a generator tent if you need it.
 They have a good level of protection while not interfering with normal air circulation, which is actually very important.

-b) Consider backup fuel
+Consider fuel

 When you install a home generator, consider how often you will use it.
 If it's been working - see the chance you'll run out of gas at the most inopportune moment.
 Fuel should be kept cool and out of direct sunlight.

-c) Carbon monoxide safety technology
+Carbon monoxide safety technology

 Modern generator models, while expensive, have useful functions for determining carbon monoxide levels.
 If the concentration of the substance exceeds the standard, the generator will shut down in emergency mode.

-f) Put the generator on level ground
+Put the generator on level ground

 The generator vibrates when it is running, so it makes a lot of noise.
 The noise will be louder if the generator is not placed on a level floor.
 It is also possible to trip the generator if placed on uneven ground; this can spill fuel and be dangerous.
 Therefore, always make sure to place the generator on a level floor.

-g) Make sure the floor is dry
+Make sure the floor is dry

 It would help if you stored all electrical equipment in a clean, dry place as water is a good conductor of electricity, and moisture or water can cause a short circuit inside the machine; this also applies to generators.
 It can cause generator failure, complete breakdown, or even lead to electric shock or electrical fire.
 Therefore, always place the generator on a dry floor to avoid dangerous situations.

-h) Do not disturb others
+Do not disturb others

 When installing a generator, the well-being of your neighbors must be considered.
 Please don't place the generator too close to your neighbors as it will generate too much noise and heat.